expertiza/reimplementation-back-end/README.md

 - [Download](https://www.jetbrains.com/ruby/download/) RubyMine
 - Make sure that the Docker plugin [is enabled](https://www.jetbrains.com/help/ruby/docker.html#enable_docker).

 ### Instructions
 Tutorial: [Docker Compose as a remote interpreter](https://www.jetbrains.com/help/ruby/using-docker-compose-as-a-remote-interpreter.html)

+### Work done
+- Created new methods for the Join Team Requests Controller to support CRUD functionality.
+- Added an accept and decline method.
+- Modified the status to use constants such as 'PENDING', 'ACCEPTED', and 'DECLINED' instead of 'P', 'D', 'A'.

 ### Video Tutorial